Capella de la Torre

-Capella de la Torre is a German early music ensemble led by Katharina Bäuml, founded in 2005.
-In 2016 Katharina Bäuml and Capella de la Torre won the ECHO Klassik Ensemble des Jahres for their CD Water Music.
-In 2017 Capella de la Torre was awarded again with ECHO Klassik for the CD "Da Pacem" with Rias Kamerchor conducted by Florian Helgath.
-The ensemble is a wind ensemble but has enlarged to include singers, lute, organ, and percussion.
+Capella de la Torre is a German early music ensemble led by Katharina Bäuml and founded in 2005.
+In 2016, Katharina Bäuml and Capella de la Torre won the ECHO Klassik Ensemble des Jahres for their CD Water Music.
+In 2017, Capella de la Torre was awarded again with ECHO Klassik for the CD "Da Pacem" with Rias Kamerchor conducted by Florian Helgath.
+The ensemble is a wind ensemble, but has enlarged to include singers, lute, organ, and percussion.